Hanna Harrell: 2019–2020 season

 Harrell opened the season at the Philadelphia Summer International, where she won the bronze medal.
 Given two Junior Grand Prix assignments, she placed seventh at the 2019 JGP France.
 Harrell had to withdraw from the 2019 JGP Italy due to a stress fracture in her foot that was repeatedly misdiagnosed.
 Harrell's injury subsequently forced her to withdraw from the rest of the season, including her place on the American team to the 2020 Winter Youth Olympics in Lausanne, Switzerland.

 2020–2021 season

 Harrell returned to competition at the 2021 U.S. Championships, where she placed seventeenth out of seventeen skaters.

 2021–2022 season

 Harrell began the season making her Challenger series debut at the 2021 CS Golden Spin of Zagreb, finishing seventh.
 She went on to place eighth at the 2022 U.S. Championships.

+2022–2023 season

+Harrell began the 2022-23 figure skating season with a twelfth-place finish at 2022 Cranberry Cup International and fifth-place finish at the 2022 Lombardia Trophy.

+She qualified a spot for the 2023 U.S. Championships after winning silver at the 2023 Pacific Coast Sectional Championships.
+At the U.S. National Championships, Harrell fell twice during her short program which landed her in eighteenth place out of the eighteen skaters competing and withdrew before the free skate.